Definition

 EU Parliament Adopts Position Proposing Delayed Artificial Intelligence Act Application and Ban on Nudifier Apps

-The European Parliament has adopted its position on the Digital Omnibus on AI, proposing a ban on "nudifier" systems and staggered compliance deadlines through 2028.
-Manufacturers must prepare for a phased regulatory rollout that aligns AI Act obligations with existing sectoral product safety laws for high-risk systems and consumer goods.
+The European Parliament has adopted its position on the Digital Omnibus on AI, proposing staggered compliance deadlines through 2028 and a ban on non-consensual AI image generation.
+Manufacturers of AI-integrated products must prepare for phased enforcement that aligns AI Act obligations with existing sectoral safety frameworks for medical devices, toys, and radio equipment.

 These are just a few of the most recent SMEs and Start-ups alerts.
 Foresight tracks every jurisdiction, every day — and surfaces only what affects your portfolio, with full citations and evidence.